oo2smh/notes/Active/ss-commo.md

 <details><summary>🔍 LTR and RTL</summary>

 > English is a `LTR` language, meaning it's read left to right.
 The subject is the focus of a sentence.
 When parsing code, the subject seems a little mysterious.
-Is it the `JS Engine` or is it the `Interpreter`.
+Is it the `JS Engine` or is it the `Interpreter`?
 Even if you know the answer, it seems like unnecessary mental overload to specify a detail that seems trivial.
 When the subject is not known, it makes sense to read `RTL`.
 The key to knowing what to use is to discern what to focus.
-Do you focus the action?
-Do you focus the value?
+Do you focus on the action?
+Do you focus on the value?
 Use this to decide whether to read LTR or RTL.

 > In addition to knowing the direction to read code, another way to think about reading code is in terms of scope.
 Start from bigger scope to smaller scope as well as reading from top to bottom
 <!--~~~~~~~~~~~~~~~~~~-->